Linear Thompson Sampling Revisited: Discussion

 \section{Discussion}

 We developed an alternative proof for \ts in LB with novel insights on the core elements of the algorithm (\textit{optimism}) and the structure of the problem (\textit{support function} $J(\theta)$).
 There are a number of possible applications of our results and future directions of investigation.
+The main open question is whether or not oversampling is needed to guarantee a $\sqrt{T}$ regret bound for TS.
+Since this worsen the bound by $\sqrt{d}$, answering this question could improve the current frequentist bound from $\tilde{O} \big( d^{3/2} \sqrt{T} \big )$ to $\tilde{O} \big( d \sqrt{T} \big)$, thus matching the bound achieved by OFUL.
+We first present numerical experiments that compare the two versions of \ts and exhibit the dependency of the constant w.r.t $d$.
+Then, we stress why oversampling is needed in the current analysis and discuss how to relax it.\\